 You’ll also get exclusive Godzilla goodies when you check in.

-The same deal applies for one of the hotel’s Godzilla View rooms which are rooms that directly overlook the Godzilla head.
-You can also only book those via the link above.
+The same link also lets you book for one of the hotel’s Godzilla View rooms which are rooms that directly overlook the Godzilla head.

-From what I can work out (bear in mind I don’t speak Japanese so I’m using Google translate here) these start at around 18,700Y (£127 or $AU226) a night but prices can go up a few thousand yen depending on the day.
+From what I can work out (bear in mind I don’t speak Japanese so I’m using Google translate here), and again, the last time I could actually check a price, these rooms start at around 18,700Y (£127 or $AU226) a night but prices can go up a few thousand yen depending on the day.

-How to Visit Godzilla for Less Than the Price of Hotel Room
+How To Visit Godzilla Without Paying for a Hotel Room

 That’s right, you get cake, mousse and a tiny chocolate Godzilla to bite the head off – plus, the ability to do ‘I’m so scared’ close up pictures with the big, giant head, of your very own – for 1800 yen (£12 or AU$22).
 A veritable bargain in my book.